 One of the worst things that you can do when you’re applying for life insurance as an obese or overweight individual is waiting too long for a better rate.

-Overweight or Obese Life Insurance- Can you get approved!
-YES!
+Overweight or Morbidly Obese Life Insurance, You Can be Approved!

 Let’s cover what it may take to actually see a declined application for life insurance while overweight or morbidly obese.

-We took a peak at some the maximum weights you may be allowed with some of the larger life insurance companies.
+We took a peek at some the maximum weights you may be allowed with some of the larger life insurance companies.

 Every company has its own cutoff point for denying coverage.